ScryEngineering/scrygroup.com/content/tutorial-pages/2018-09-18a/numpy-intro.md

 imageio.imsave('test.png', test.astype(numpy.uint8))
 ```

 What we have done here is very straightforward.
-For each pixel `(i, j)` in the image, we calculate a mean of the red, green, and blue channels of the original image.
+For each pixel (*i*, *j*) in the image, we calculate a mean of the red, green, and blue channels of the original image.
 We get the red pixel value from `orig[i, j, 0]`, the blue pixel value from `orig[i, j, 1]` and so on.

 This would be the time to let NumPy take a bit of the load off us.
 Suppose we want to deal with each pixel as a unit.
-What we can do is type `orig[i, j, :]` where using `:` instead of an index means `take all of the values in this dimension', thus it will extract a subarray of 3 elements being the red, green and blue values for the pixel.
+What we can do is type `orig[i, j, :]` where using `:` instead of an index means \`take all of the values in this dimension', thus it will extract a subarray of 3 elements being the red, green and blue values for the pixel.
 We can put this into `numpy.mean()` as follows:

 ```python
 #!/usr/bin/env python3